“Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted.” Ralph Waldo Emerson

 “He has a right to criticize, who has a heart to help.”
 Abraham Lincoln

 “The motive behind criticism often determines its validity.
 Those who care criticize where necessary.
 Those who envy criticize the moment they think that they have found a weak spot.”
 Criss Jami

 I honestly and deeply searched for answers and found some.
-Of course it required me to climb down from my lofty seat.
-Now I don’t believe I am a nitpicker but I do over analyze situations and people.
-Perhaps I am insecure and wonder at every slight, if I have done something wrong.
+It required me to climb down from my lofty seat.
+Now I don’t believe I am a nitpicker but I do over-analyze situations and people.
+Perhaps I am insecure and wonder at every slight if I have done something wrong.
 My lack of confidence has proven to be causing some painful happenings.
 Every time someone is in a bad mood, I blame it on myself.
 I think that maybe I said something at a prior time or place.
-Of course in the end there are no solid solutions.
+Of course, in the end, there are no solid solutions.
 The nitpicking begins at the point of not understanding where feelings begin and end.

 What I actually surmised from all of this is that at times, it might be better to acknowledge our faults, and work on changing them.
 Getting mad and furious at another makes the situation worse and it solves nothing.
 Even if we believe someone’s analogy of a situation is wrong, we might still reflect on why they came to the conclusions that they arrived at.
 Perhaps we are disregarding some important information about ourselves.
 In all likelihood, it works out for the better, to accept, at least some of the blame, and move forward.
 The alternative is to lose a loved one.